ShubhamS168/Celebal-CSI-Data-Science/Assignment/week 2/README.md

 └────────────────┘
 ```

-The implementation uses type hints from the `typing` module for clarity and includes exception handling:
+The implementation uses type hints with `from typing import Optional` to enhance code clarity by specifying that `head` and `next` can be `None`.
+It also includes exception handling:
 - Raises an `Exception` when attempting to delete from an empty list.
 - Raises an `IndexError` for invalid indices (negative, zero, or out of range).